 I grew up in a country suburb of Dayton Ohio.
-Right out of high school I went off to college for two years with Japanese language courses (though I'm nowhere near fluent yet) and spent 4 years soon after that as an enlisted member of the US Air Force (most of which was spent in Holloman Air Force Base in New Mexico).
+Right out of high school I went off to college for two years with Japanese language courses (though I'm nowhere near fluent yet) and spent 4 years soon after that as an enlisted member of the US Air Force (most of which was spent in Holloman Air Force Base in New Mexico, right outside the town of Alamogordo).
 I then moved to a suburb of Cleveland Ohio, hoping to get a new job there.
 Things didn't work out too well (on both a personal and professional level) so I ended up moving back to New Mexico to work with my old Air Force office as a civilian.
 I also met my now-ex-wife Desirae upon moving back and we are still good friends.
-In meeting her, she broadened my horizons as a geek and I am now about equal parts otaku and tabletop gaming geek.
+Aside from being deep into anime/manga entertainment, I'm also just as heavy of a tabletop gaming geek.

 My Anime History:

-I've been an anime fan since 1996 at the age of 12, waking up extra early on weekday mornings to watch Sailor Moon on Fox before school and watching as many anime movies I could find on cable movie channels and renting videos with friends.
+I've been an anime fan since 1996 at the age of 12, waking up extra early on weekday mornings to watch Sailor Moon on Fox before school and watching as many anime movies I could find on cable movie channels and watching videos/DVDs that my friends rented.
 I got much deeper into anime during the Gundam Wing/Outlaw Star era of Toonami (2000-2001).
 Outlaw Star was my first real favorite anime and the first series I ever bought on DVD.
 I used to primarily watch anime dubbed and only watch things subbed on occasion (as I've always been a slow reader).
 Boogiepop Phantom was the first series that I loved much more with subtitles.
-Then after watching the Love Hina anime I hated the dub so much that I became a total sub-only anime fan.
+Then after watching the Love Hina anime (after reading and loving the manga first) I hated the dub so much that I became a total sub-only anime fan.
 (Read more about my feelings on Dubs vs. Subs in this blog post, if you wish.)